rolling-scopes-school/core-js-arrays/README.md

 9. You will see the number of passing and pending tests.

 ## Submit to [rs app](https://app.rs.school/)
-1. Save the solution and
+1. Commit and push your solutions to your fork
 2. Open rs app and login
 3. Go to submit task page
 4. Select your task (Core JS Arrays)